caffeine-suite/caffeine-script/README.md

 ## CaffeineMC (Meta-Compiler)

-CoffeeScript is designed to take maximum advantage of CaffeineMC.
+CafScript is designed to take maximum advantage of CaffeineMC.
 This means the language is extensible on a per-file or per-project basis.
 CaffeineMC enables this startling concept:

 * Any language can change *arbitrarilly* without breaking any existing code.